Colorado Rebates

 Free native grass seed (up to $150 value) and free high-efficiency sprinkler nozzles (up to $100 value) for replacing traditional turf with native grasses.
 Expert advice and educational classes included.

 Program fills quickly due to high interest.
+2026 registration is closed at capacity.
 Colorado Springs also offers a New Home Landscape Incentive ($1/sq ft) for newly constructed homes.
 Contact lpace@csu.org for details.

 Rebates in other states